mozilla/mig/doc/configuration.rst

 PKI into the /etc/mig/ folder.

 Then edit the configuration file to replace the DB and RabbitMQ parameters with the ones that we obtained in previous steps.
-For example:
+The default configurations provided for both Postgres and RabbitMQ are purposedly wrong and need to be replaced, otherwise the scheduler will fail to connect.
+Below is an example configuration that would work with the setup we have prepared.

 .. code::